zketosis/Shopping-Cart-with-react-context-api/README.md

 [live demo->](https://contextcart.netlify.com/)

 [explanation->](https://hoseinh.com/react-context-vs-redux-hooks/)
 Dude! :).
 I love this example.
-This is forked from Mohamad Hosein Hamzenejad.
+This is forked from Mohamad Hosein Hamzenejad. simplicity is the most important.

 Let's keep it going.
 So I am going to implement: